tttmmmyyyy/fixlang/Document.md

 module Main;
 ```

-In Fix, values, functions, types and traits defined in a source file is collected to a module.
+In Fix, values, functions, types and traits defined in a source file is collected to a "module".
 Each source file has to declare the name of the module it defines by `module {module_name};`.

 When Fix program runs, it calls `main` function defined in the `Main` module.